Prepared by: Andrew Alvarez

 Section 25: The Secretary will accept an individual's status as 'medically frail' through an official notice from: a physician, PA, APRN, nurse, other designated medical professional, psychologist, or social worker.

 SB222FAMILY AND SOCIAL SERVICES ADMINISTRATION MATTERS.
 (CHARBONNEAU E) Adds the 9-8-8 crisis response center and a mobile crisis team as first responders.
-Provides civil and criminal immunity for these first responders.
-Requires certified peers to be trained and certified by the division of mental health and addiction.
+Requires certified peers to be trained and certified by the division of mental health and addiction or an approved nationally accredited certification body.
 Amends the definition of "qualified provider" concerning the Medicaid program.
 Requires the office of the secretary of family and social services to limit presumptive eligibility determinations to qualified providers and sets forth requirements.
 Requires rules to be adopted concerning the implementation and administration of certification requirements for specified entities and amends standards.
+Allows a home health agency that meets certain conditions to continue to provide services to a Medicaid recipient and receive Medicaid reimbursement while the home health agency's application for Medicare enrollment is pending if the home health agency submitted the application or initiated the enrollment process before April 1, 2026.
 Changes the name of the division of disability and rehabilitative services to the division of disability, aging, and rehabilitative services.
 Repeals the division of aging and moves existing statutes and administrative rules to other locations.
 Renames the bureau of aging and in-home services to the bureau of better aging (bureau) and designates the bureau to perform certain duties once performed by the division of aging.
 Eliminates the requirement of a preferred drug list report.
 Extends the expiration of the micro facility pilot program.
 Authorizes the legislative services agency to prepare any legislation necessary to conform with the changes made.

 State Bill Page: SB222